vinckarunia/SIWP2005_OOP_HW3/README.md

 ### Object-Oriented Thinking
 > seeing everything is an object

+***Fun fact
-***Fun fact, Did you know that in Python, everything is threated as an object e.g. var = Null, is a type of object
+> Did you know that everything in Python is an object?
+> Indeed!, all data types, structures, functions and classes are treated as objects. event Null, None is a type of object.
+Hence,  makes it very flexible

 ### Objects and Classes
 - Classes: